AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 ```matlab
 I = PathFinder(a, b, f, gCoeffs, omega, N);
 ```
-Here, `f` is a function handle representing $f(z)$, `gCoeffs` is a vector of coefficients of $g(z)$, `omega` is the frequency parameter $\omega$ and `N` is a parameter that controls the degree of approximation.
+Here, `f` is a function handle representing $f(z)$, `gCoeffs` is a vector of coefficients of $g(z)$, `omega` is the frequency parameter $\omega$, and `N` is a parameter that controls the degree of approximation.

-`PathFinder` is the first black-box software that can evaluate \eqref{eq:I} accurately, robustly and efficiently for any $\omega>0$.
+`PathFinder` is the first black-box software that can evaluate \eqref{eq:I} accurately, robustly, and efficiently for any $\omega>0$.
 It will be useful across many scientific disciplines, for problems that were previously too computationally expensive or too mathematically challenging to solve.

 # Statement of need